brentgroves/repsys/a_status/a_data_analysis/dimensional_guage/gauge.md

 ## CSV PROS

-- Marposs gauage is a full computer and is already connected to the network via a network cable.
+- Marposs gauage is a full computer and is connected to the network via a network cable but no testing was done on it yet.
+Config request to connect it to a shared folder.
 - data is formatted and available in a CSV file on a network drive.

 ## CSV CONS